 This will open the BIOS setup utility.

-[NOTE]: HP systems use the F10 key to get into BIOS setup utility.
+[NOTE]: HP systems use the F10 key to get into the BIOS setup utility.

 3. Use the keys mentioned on the BIOS setup utility screen to Reset BIOS.